 When I lived in England there used to be a funny 70's sitcom called "The Good Life".
 The basic plot was "Tom Good ... gives up work ... and he and his wife Barbara adopt a sustainable, simple and self-sufficient lifestyle while staying in their home in The Avenue, Surbiton."

 "Goodwill Heights", I figure, is Dominica's Surbiton equivalent, so I also had plans of living a simple more self sufficient lifestyle.
 Well things haven't worked out as I planned and we're not keeping chickens or growing our own organic produce yet, so I'm very jealous of my friend who has beat me to it.
+The Sawers are certainly living the "Good Life" here in Dominica, although they may not actually realise it yet :-) and it might seem more like some feverish nightmare some of the time.
+This is just some of the fab produce I've gratefully received from them.

 Hmmm, I'm not sure how they grew the organic chocolate but I'll certainly be looking forward to their next harvest.